 In other situations, a company that utilises its own 3D printing, engines or other facilities can use 4.0 technology to adjust usage on the fly.
 During low periods of activity, such devices can be rented or hired to other companies in a method not unsimilar to serverless services.

 So what does it offer in a nutshell?
 Higher productivity and reduced costs – but this is just the biggest advantage.
-It also allows for quicker thinking and decision making, using the most of the available data as it’s generated, while also identifying and solving problems as they arise, which frees up human time for the more important tasks.
+It also allows for quick thinking and decision making, using most of the available data as it’s generated, while also identifying and solving problems as they arise, which frees up human time for the more important tasks.

-Is It Already Here?
+Industry 4.0 – Is It Already Here?

 The general consensus is that Industry 4.0 has not been fully adopted by industries as a whole.
 However, this is not to say that it isn’t being implemented at all; currently, those that are the most proactive are gaining the strongest benefits compared to those who are not.

-Others, for example, are using smart technology to change how they utilise equipment.
+Others, for example, are using smart technology to change how they utilise the equipment.
 The so-called “machine-as-a-service” model involves payment plans based on preselected key performance indicators (KPIs) for the respective machinery.
 Rather than paying a flat fee at the very start, a company’s direct investment is related to each respective device’s output or usage.
 In this manner, machine-as-a-service is very similar to how Serverless solutions offer ‘functions-as-a-service’ – businesses can optimise their usage and only pay for this activity, ensuring costs don’t scale above returns.
 The equipment itself might still be made of oil and steel, but it’s increasingly controlled, monitored and surrounded by digital systems.